Magadheera: Costume designs

-Regarding his looks in the film, Ram Charan said, "Personality wise there isn’t really much difference to Kala Bhairava but I have to tell you minor changes like the shape of my mustache, a slight voice modulation, the background scale, the atmosphere and even the ‘Chandrabindu’ worked wonders on screen and gave a totally different look and feel and I felt like it was an altogether different side of me.
-When I was told of the characterization of ‘Kala Bhairava’, I had an impression of a young, passionate soldier and naturally it had to have a great body and an authoritative voice.
+Regarding his looks in the film, Ram Charan said, "Personality-wise there isn't much difference to Kala Bhairava but I have to tell you minor changes like the shape of my mustache, a slight voice modulation, the background scale, the atmosphere, and even the 'Chandrabindu' worked wonders on screen and gave a different look and feel and I felt like it was an altogether different side of me.
+When I was told of the characterization of 'Kala Bhairava', I had an impression of a young, passionate soldier and naturally, it had to have a great body and an authoritative voice.
 So, we also worked on it.
-We actually went to Rajasthan and observed the local culture and their way of dressing, we researched a lot about their costumes, history and great personalities 400 years ago and planned it accordingly."
+We actually went to Rajasthan and observed the local culture and their way of dressing, we researched a lot about their costumes, history, and great personalities 400 years ago and planned it accordingly."
 Ram Charan sported a long hairdo for both of his characters in the film.

-To design the armour used by Charan in his role as Kala Bhairava, art director R. Ravinder wanted the precise measurements of Charan's body; they used plaster of Paris to make a mould of Charan's body shape from which they created a statue.
+To design the armor used by Charan in his role as Kala Bhairava, art director R. Ravinder wanted precise measurements of Charan's body; they used plaster of Paris to make a mold of Charan's body shape from which they created a statue.
 They designed costumes for the statue and had Charan try them on once they were satisfied with the designs.
 In an interview with Radhika Rajamani of Rediff.com, the film's stylist, Rama Rajamouli, said that it took one month to develop the right look for the olden period before she began working on the materials and costumes for the film.
-She added that all of the film's costumes were designed by her and stitched in Hyderabad, and that Kajal's costumes were heavily detailed as she needed to look rich, elegant and bright.
-Rama Rajamouli had some disagreements with cinematographer K. K. Senthil Kumar over the colours of the costumes.
+She added that all of the film's costumes were designed by her and stitched in Hyderabad and that Kajal's costumes were heavily detailed as she needed to look rich, elegant, and bright.
+Rama Rajamouli had some disagreements with cinematographer K. K. Senthil Kumar over the colors of the costumes.
 Her decision of having Kajal wear a dress of baby pink and pista green during the war sequence at Bhairavakona was initially opposed by Rajamouli, but later agreed to after the director saw the final edit.
-She also used minimal jewellery for the princess' outfits.
+She also used minimal jewelry for the princess' outfits.